Séamus Ó hEocha: Career

 Féirín do leanbhaidhe óga na hÉíreann.
 He also edited a collection of stories by Micil Ó Muirgheasa, a seanchaí from Ring.

 Ó hEocha helped start two factories in Dungarvan, one for leather and the other for glue and gelatin.
-He was a member of the Gaeltacht Commission in 1925–26, the governing body of University College Cork in 1945, and the Irish Tourist Board in 1941–42.
+He was a member of the Gaeltacht Commission in 1925–1926, the governing body of University College Cork in 1945, and the Irish Tourist Board in 1941–1942.
 He presided over the 1949 Oireachtas na Gaeilge.

 1938 Seanad

-Ó hEocha served in the brief 2nd Seanad, convened in April 1938 after the revival of Seanad Éireann under the 1937 Constitution and dissolved that July after the Dáil election in June.
+Ó hEocha served in the brief 2nd Seanad, convened in April 1938 after the revival of Seanad Éireann under the 1937 Constitution.
 He was nominated on the Cultural and Educational Panel by the Irish Technical Education Association.
 Although the opposition senators hoped to have him nominated unopposed as Leas-Cathaoirleach, the Fianna Fáil senators, then in government, successfully nominated one of their own, Pádraic Ó Máille.
 This was an early indication that the revived Seanad would be run along party lines, mirroring Dáil Éireann, the lower house. Ó hEochadha was not a member of subsequent Seanads.